Fund pioneer Bent, testifying at trial, tries to shift blame

-NEW YORK (Reuters) - Money market pioneer Bruce Bent took a swipe at the U.S. government’s response to the 2008 financial crisis when he testified at his own trial on Thursday, describing the desperate situation that led to the death of his conservative fund.
+NEW YORK, Oct 11 (Reuters) - Money market pioneer Bruce Bent took a swipe at the U.S. government’s response to the 2008 financial crisis when he testified at his own trial on Thursday, describing the desperate situation that led to the death of his conservative fund.

 Reserve held $785 million in Lehman debt, or 1.2 percent of the $62 billion it had invested in its funds.
 There was a run on Reserve funds and sources of liquidity dried up in the market turmoil, making it impossible to keep up with demand for redemptions.